In part 1 and 2 of this series we collectively looked at the Incompetent, Know it All, Intimidating, and the Unorganized weak leadership styles.

 “Micro-Managers” lead by holding hands, not by: providing concrete direction, empowerment, and making good decisions.
 This is a leadership style that is purely innate, and nearly impossible for one who possesses these natural traits to change.

 Everyone doesn’t dislike the leadership style of the “micro-manager”, but I do.
 While I appreciate their ability to assist when needed, I thrive on having the ability to take complete ownership of my responsibilities, operating as my own entity within a larger corporation.
 Working under a “micro-manager” makes that difficult because they have to have their hands in everything; minimizing one’s ability to be creative and sometimes efficient.

 The Micro-Manager Antidote

-In all honestly this type of leader doesn’t come jam-packed with negative attributes.
+In all honesty, this type of leader doesn’t come jam-packed with negative attributes.
 To me, they are more annoying than weak.
-If you are a mediocre performer, then you will consistantly face the wrath of their annoyances.
-Although I’m a high performer, there constant presence is enough to get in my way.
+If you are a mediocre performer, then you will consistently face the wrath of their annoyances.
+Although I’m a high performer, their constant presence is enough to get in my way.

 The best advice I can give on handling a micro-manager is to be thorough in your work, decommissioning their ability to nit-pick everything you do.
 When you get on their good side, they [somewhat] lighten their shadow from above you.